Telephone : 01945 561061

 Read more

-J.S.
-HOLMES LIMITED is an Appointed Representative of http://automotive-compliance.co.uk Automotive Compliance Ltd, which is authorised and regulated by the Financial Conduct Authority (FCA No 497010).
-Automotive Compliance Ltd’s permissions as a Principal Firm allows J.S.
-HOLMES LIMITED to act as a credit broker, not as a lender, for the introduction to a limited number of finance providers only.
+JS Holmes Ltd is an Appointed Representative of Automotive Compliance Ltd who is authorised and regulated by the Financial Conduct Authority (FCA No. 497010).
+Automotive Compliance Ltd’s permissions as a Principal Firm allows .
+JS Holmes Ltd to act as a credit broker, not a lender, for the introduction to Mobilize Financial Services.